-- The steering wheel is used by the driver.
+- The driver manually steers the vehicle.

 - The maximum allowed speed is exceeded.

-- The parking brake is applied or the vehicle is shifted into P (Park).

 - There is a failure with the APA system.

 - Electronic stability control or antilock brakes are activated.

-• The driver opens the door with an unbuckled seat belt.
+- The parking brake is applied.

+- Driver unbuckles the seat belt and opens the door.